 Immigrant children and children of immigrants are the fastest growing component of America’s young population, now comprising one-in-four of all persons aged 18 and younger.
 Too little is known about their experiences in receiving communities, especially as increasing numbers move beyond major cities and into small towns and rural areas across the U.S. South and Midwest.
 Under the leadership of Academy Member Alejandro Portes, thirteen scholars from across the United States and Mexico, representing the fields of sociology, education, anthropology, history, and economics, met at the House of the Academy to review the current literature on this population, discuss their concerns, and outline ideas and priorities for the future.

 Chair: Alejandro Portes (Princeton University)

 Building and Strengthening the JCPOA

-Organizers: Robert Rosner (University of Chicago) and Don Lamb (University of Chicago)
+Chairs: Robert Rosner (University of Chicago) and Donald Lamb (University of Chicago)

-Organizers: Nannerl Keohane (Princeton University) and Frances McCall Rosenbluth (Yale University)
+Chairs: Nannerl O. Keohane (Princeton University) and Frances McCall Rosenbluth (Yale University)

 R2P: Cultural Heritage